AungNyeinnn/Machine_Learning-Child_Mind_Institute_Problematic_Internet_Use/README.md

-This competition was organized by Child Mind Institute in partnetship with Kaggle, and is sponsored by Dell Technologies and NVIDIA

 The goal of this competition is to develop a predictive model that analyzes children's physical activity and fitness data to identify early signs of problematic internet use.
 Identifying these patterns can help trigger interventions to encourage healthier digital habits.